silvest/HEPfit/Doxygen/INSTALL.md

 ### Examples

-The example programs can be found in the SusyFit build directory:
+The example programs can be found in the HEPfit build directory:

   * `examples/LibMode_config/`
   * `examples/LibMode_header/`
   * `examples/MonteCarloMode/`

-where the first two demonstrate the usage of the SusyFit library, while the last one can be used for testing a Monte Carlo run with the SusyFit executable.
+where the first two demonstrate the usage of the HEPfit library, while the last one can be used for testing a Monte Carlo run with the HEPfit executable.